Building Community Power

 We aim to create a resilient community of refugee and immigrant women, with the networks and resources they need to respond to injustices and fight for their needs, both in times of crisis and outside of them.

-- Monthly alumni organizing meetings where graduates work in committees to develop community and strategic projects with Havenly staff.
-For 2024, we have a crisis response committee, housing committee, childcare committee, and small business/cooperative business committee.
-Each committee has approximately 20 women.
-One of the most substantial committee projects currently underway is the development of a cooperatively-run family childcare center, which has emerged as a strategic priority in our community.
+- Monthly alumni organizing meetings where graduates work in committees to develop strategic community projects with Havenly staff.
+In 2024, we created a crisis response committee, housing committee, childcare committee, and small business/cooperative business committee.
+Each committee has around 20 women.

-- Graduates can elect to become formally part of our governance, or join the staff, directly contributing to the development and oversight of Havenly over time.
-Currently, 8 of 13 seats on our Board of Directors are occupied by graduates, and graduates of our program work as interpreters and workshop facilitators.
+- Graduates can elect to become formally part of our governance or join the staff, directly contributing to the development and oversight of Havenly.
+Currently, 8 out of 13 of our Board of Directors are graduates, and graduates of our program work as interpreters and workshop facilitators.

 Alumni Statistics